 Section 9.1 of this bill requires such a plan to include, if the school district has school police officers, a plan to coordinate with local law enforcement agencies to train school police officers in active assailant movement techniques.
-In a school district which has more than 50,000 pupils enrolled in its schools, section 9.1 additionally requires the plan to include a plan to: (1) coordinate with local law enforcement agencies or public safety organizations to provide active assailant trainings to certain employees of the school district; (2) provide certain support to pupils, faculty and staff who have experienced a crisis or emergency; (3) ensure that a pupil's parents or legal guardians are notified of a crisis or an emergency through any communication method established by a school; and (4) inform a pupil's parent or legal guardian of any state requirement related to the storage of firearms.
+Section 9.1 additionally requires the plan to include a plan to: (1) coordinate with local law enforcement agencies or public safety organizations to provide active assailant trainings to employees of a school; (2) provide certain support to pupils and members of the faculty and staff who have experienced a crisis or emergency; (3) ensure that members of the faculty and staff and a pupil's parents or legal guardians are notified of the occurrence, development and conclusion of a crisis or an emergency through any communication method established by a school; and (4) inform a pupil's parent or legal guardian of any state requirement related to the storage of firearms.